faranalytics/socketnaut/README.md

 import * as http from 'node:http';
 import { createServiceAgent } from 'socketnaut';

-const server = http.createServer() // Configure this HTTP Server however you choose.
+const server = http.createServer(); // Configure this HTTP Server however you choose.

 server.on('request', (req, res) => {
     for (let now = Date.now(), then = now + 100; now < then; now = Date.now()); // Block for 100 milliseconds.